-Bored Mike, the metaverse traveller, discovered the Monstroverse.
-Despite disappearing during one of his expeditions, we followed breadcrumbs he left and found he had left behind some chests and notebooks in his den.
+Bored Mike, the metaverse traveller, discovered Monstropoly.
+Despite disappearing during one of his expeditions, we followed the breadcrumbs he left and found he had left behind some chests and notebooks in his den.

 These notebooks contained the knowledge he learned from his travels, as well as insightful info about the creatures that lived in some of those metaverses.

 We hope that the info in this whitepaper helps you become a true Master.
 Understanding their anatomy, discovering their habits and learning their culture are just three examples of how you can follow this path.

 Bored Mike defined how, even though monsters can look very similar at first sight, each monster is unique.
 Many problems arise from a rarity-based society, such as jealousy, nonconformity and disagreement.
 These feelings fuel the inner fury for fighting that defines monster nature.